troubadoour/restart-tor-gui/README.md

 # GUI Tor service restart #

-restar-to-gui is a graphical tool for restarting Tor.
+restart-tor-gui is a graphical tool for restarting Tor.
 It shows the tor bootstrap sequence in a progress bar.
 It closes itself two seconds after tor bootstrap has completed.

 Error catching is implemented after the restart command.
-In case of error, it displays the output of the "sudo systemctl restart tor@default" command in a message box. restart-tor-gui is produced independently from the Tor anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+In case of error, it displays the output of the "sudo systemctl restart tor@default" command in a message box.

+restart-tor-gui is produced independently from the Tor anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.